 History buff?
 If you'd like to read more about our beginnings during the turbulent era of the Civil War, it's a fascinating historical study.
 Download this PDF.

-Lincoln Memorial University is a values-based learning community dedicated to providing educational experiences in the liberal arts and professional studies.
+Lincoln Memorial University is a comprehensive values-based learning community dedicated to providing quality educational experiences at the undergraduate, graduate, and professional levels.
 The University strives to give students a foundation for a more productive life by upholding the principles of Abraham Lincoln's life: a dedication to individual liberty, responsibility, and improvement; a respect for citizenship; recognition of the intrinsic value of high moral and ethical standards; and a belief in a personal God.

 While primarily committed to teaching, the University supports research and service.
 The University's curriculum and commitment to quality instruction at every level are based on the beliefs that graduates must be able to communicate clearly and effectively in an era of rapidly and continuously expanding communication technology, must have an appreciable depth of learning in a field of knowledge, must appreciate and understand the various ways by which we come to know ourselves and the world around us, and must be able to exercise informed judgments.

 The University believes that one of the major cornerstones of meaningful existence is service to humanity.
 By making educational, service, and research opportunities available to students, Lincoln Memorial University seeks to improve life for the students it serves.
 While serving students from throughout the state, nation, and many other countries, the University retains a commitment to enrich the lives of people and communities in the Appalachian region.

 Revised July 6, 2017; approved by Board of Trustees, November 10, 2017